TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 - [ ] Other
   - [ ] What about the bytzantium hard fork -- is there block number specific behaviour? (probably -- for ETC for example)
   - [ ] What about 'status' on pre-byzantium receipts on non-main net chains?
+- [ ] Smart Contract
+  - [ ] Needs chain id
+  - [ ] Manifest can be customized as we wish
+  - [ ] How can others participate?
+  - [ ] Does it accept donations?
+  - [ ] Will the smart contract be deployed on different chains?
+Will it have the same address?

 - [x] Closed Issues
   - [x] The prefund values per chain are in the repo but not being used
   - [x] We need to use the `--chain` option when building paths